Click on a question below to expand.

 The presence of a floodplain or flood zone on your property can affect its use or development.
 Information regarding floodplain or flood zones can be obtained from Land Development Services (LDS), Stormwater Planning Division at 703-324-5500, TTY 711.

+House location plats show the location of structures on an individual property.
 Copies of final location plats are on file for many, but not all, dwellings in the County.
-If you are the owner of the property and would like to obtain a copy of a plat for your property, call the Zoning Permit Review Branch (ZPRB), Zoning Administration Division, Department of Planning and Development, at 703-222-1082, TTY 711.
+If you are the owner of the property and would like to obtain a copy of a plat for your property, you may request a copy online or by calling the Zoning Permits Branch (ZPB) of the Zoning Administration Division, in the Department of Planning and Development, at 703-222-1082, TTY 711.
 You must provide either the street address or the County tax map reference number in order to obtain a plat.
 If a copy of your plat is on file, staff can either mail you a copy or you may pick it up at the ZPRB office located at 12055 Government Center Parkway, Suite 250, Fairfax, VA 22035.
 The hours of operation are 8:00 AM to 4:00 pm Monday through Thursday and 9:15 AM to 4:00 PM Friday.

 Please note that,